mkram/prow-tek/README.md

+# Prow-Tek
+This repository contains the configuration and deployment files for using prow with tekton

-# test-infra
+# Layout of prow-tek/
-Testing infrastructure for prow-test repository